IT IS THE LORD!

 "Therefore that disciple whom Jesus loved said to Peter, 'It is the Lord!'
 Now when Simon Peter heard that it was the Lord, he put on his outer garment (for he had removed it), and plunged into the sea" (John 21:7).

-In this passage, the disciples did not recognize Jesus in the water (21:4), but John recognized and identified him.
+Jesus made appearances to his "brethren" as he called them (Jn 20:17), prior to this encounter at the Sea of Tiberias ((20:19).
+Although Jesus showed himself to the disciples, they did not recognize him ashore (21:4).
+After the command to throw the net on the right side of the boat, and the numerous amount of fish observed, John immediately recognized and identified him.
 In comparison to both instances, can you identify Jesus in your life?
-Or are you still trying to figure out where he is and how he is working in your life?
+Do you hear his voice?
 John loved Jesus because he had invested time with him.
 The more you invest in knowing the Savior, the more you discern his presence.
 The disciples needed Jesus to meet a need beyond their scope.
 They couldn't catch any fish.
 Have you ever been so excited to see Jesus show up amid a personal situation?
-The book of Hebrews teaches us that the Word of God is alive.
-It has the ability to immediately change our lives.
 Contentment comes from knowing the personal Savior, who is Lord over all creation.

 Interestingly, Peter was on the shore and he did not recognize Jesus.
 John had to tell the other disciples that it was Jesus on the shore.
 Community is necessary for every believer.
 Without it, we are subject to disregarding the obvious.
 There is safety in the fellowship of believers (Prov 11:14).
 Are you that one who people depend on for truth?
 Are you the one who can confidently say, "Jesus is with us!"
-"Everything will be okay, just trust Him."
+Because you recognize his supernatural power?

 Peter covered himself when he realized it was the Lord.
-Why would he cover himself, if he's already dressed?
-Why an outer garment?
+Why would he cover himself?
+What was there to cover when he was already uncovered amongst friends?
 "He then plunged into the sea."
-Why would Peter dive into the sea after identifying with the Savior?
-Was he just above himself?
+Was Peter just above himself?
 Was he now inspired because he knew something big would take place?
 Did he now turn into the big kid he was in heart?
+What will heaven be like for you?
 Perhaps he was comforted in knowing that Jesus would make all things right.
 When Jesus shows up, nothing is impossible!

 God, I pray that we will recognize your presence in our lives.
-Keep us focused to gain all knowledge of who you are and that you alone can do what seems like the impossible in our lives!
+Keep us focused on gaining all knowledge of who you are and that you alone can do what seems like the impossible in our lives.
+We need you, Father!

 In Jesus' precious name, Amen.